Australians Love Cannabis… What About CBD Oil?

 When you compare the sheer diversity and scale of the products available in parts of Europe – or certain states in the US – to that of Australia… it’s clear: when it comes to cannabis products, we’ve been very slow on the broader uptake.
 Our isolated island, oceans away from the intriguing developments on other continents, is lagging behind.

-Sourcing High Quality Cannabis Products Down Under Can Be Difficult and Painful
+Sourcing High Quality Cannabis Products Down Under Can Be Challenging

-Don’t fret if you’re struggling to find what you’re looking for, at first; as it stands, consumers are at a great disadvantage in our regional markets.
-This means that you may have to do some serious searching to get what you want – and you may have to discern for yourself the stuff that is straight-up unsafe or poor quality.
-If you don’t know the person who extracted it, you should be asking for some kind of certification on the background of the product.
+Don’t fret if you’re struggling to find what you’re looking for, at first.
+Consumers are at a great disadvantage in Australian markets.
+You may have to do some serious searching to get what you want.
+It’s important to discern for yourself, and avoid stuff that is straight-up unsafe or of a poor quality.
+If you don’t know the person who extracted the CBD, you should be asking for some kind of certification on the background of the product.

-The reality is that such barriers make entry into the CBD space very intimidating.
+The reality is, such barriers make entry into the CBD space very intimidating.
 For instance, most people will not take the time to scour the dark web for cannabis products… unless they have significant prior knowledge.

-Rather, when most people are presented with only a couple of options in their locale, it’s quite sensible to just take what you can get – and depending upon your particular location and circumstances, certain options and treatments may not be easily accessible for you – or at all.
+Rather, when presented with only a couple of options in their locale, most people are likely to just take what they can get.
+Depending upon your particular location and circumstances, certain options and treatments may not be easily accessible for you – or at all.

 Assuming they are available, the limited entry of alternatives is still being relegated to the sidelines of the broader conversation surrounding cannabis.
 Though alternative methods and treatments are slowly catching on, the common saturation of these options has not yet reached a level of critical mass.
 The cultural awareness and common acceptance of the benefits of the whole plant, and the diverse varieties and forms in which it can be consumed, simply hasn’t emerged in many cases.